omidbachari/reference/relational-data.md

 selected rules of the 12 rules 36 - 39

-## How does it work mathematecally?
+## How does it work mathematically?

 requires some basic knowledge of set notation